SCHOOL TRIP WORKSHOPS

 Curriculum Points:

-- different types of leisure and tourism organisations
+- Different types of leisure and tourism organisations.

-- the reasons why people use leisure and tourism facilities;
+- The reasons why people use leisure and tourism facilities.

-- how leisure and tourism organisations operate as businesses;
+- How leisure and tourism organisations operate as businesses.

-- employment opportunities in the leisure and tourism industry;
+- Employment opportunities in the leisure and tourism industry.

-- visitor attractions and activities, both in the UK and internationally
+- Visitor attractions and activities, both in the UK and internationally.

-Workshops available as an optional purchase.
-Maximum 35 students per workshop, 1 teacher per 10 paying students.
+Workshops are available as an optional purchase of ÂŁ50 per class.
+There is no minimum student requirement per workshop, but a maximum of 35 students is allowed.
+1 free teacher is permitted per 10 paying students.
 Multiple workshops can be accommodated for larger groups.

-We are proud to announce that we have won the award for Best UK Attraction at the 2023 School Travel Awards!
+We are proud to announce that we have won the award for Best UK Attraction at the 2023 School Travel Awards!Â